 The world tour includes more than 80 stops in the United States, South America and Europe.
-Dallas' Winspear Opera House must be the place.
-Tickets for the April 24 concert go on sale at 10 a.m.
-Jan.
-19.
+In Dallas, Winspear Opera House must be the place.
+Tickets for that April 24 concert quickly sold out.

 Kicking off in March, the tour's first six stops are already sold out; that means time is likely of the essence for the Dallas gig, too.
 Performances will include new material as well as Talking Heads classics, according to a statement.

 Backed by a 12-piece band, Byrne has described the tour's choreography as "the most ambitious show I've done since the shows that were filmed for Stop Making Sense," the statement says.
 Directed by Oscar-winner Jonathan Demme, who died in 2017, that critically lauded feature-length concert film won the National Society of Film Critics award for best documentary in 1984.